silviapellicano30/RhAPPsody/README.md

 ## 🎶 Features

+Our main goal is to bridge the gap between people and music, making it feel simple and intuitive.
+For many, music can seem like a world only for the pros, but we believe it's for everyone.

-- **Instrument interaction:** Play and learn about historical instruments from the museum's collection.
+- **Instrument interaction:** Play and interact with the historical instruments from the museum's collection.
+- - **Detective of the Past:** Help Bard understand the difference between real and AI musical instruments.
+- **Personality Test**: Find out which musical instrument is your perfect match.
-- **Storytelling:** Discover tales and legends about musical heritage through Bard’s voice.
+- **Storytelling:** Discover tales, legends and audioguides about musical heritage through Bard’s voice.
-- **Multimedia library:** Access sounds, images and audioguides from the museum.
+- **Multimedia library:** Access the images of the museum's rich collection.
 - **User-friendly interface:** Designed to be intuitive for visitors of all ages and backgrounds.

 ---
 ## 👩‍💻 About the Project